fiji/KymographBuilder/README.md

 ## Features

-- Builde kymograph from single or multiple lines.
+- Build kymograph from single or multiple lines.
-- Builde kymograph for images with multiple channels.
+- Build kymograph for images with multiple channels.
 - Entirely built from scratch and using the [Imagej2 Ecosystem](http://imagej.net/ImageJ2).
 - Fast and easy to use :
     - Draw a line